majlindavdylaj/lindi/README.md

 - Listens to a single `LindiViewModel`.
 - Parameters:
-  - `viewModel`: The `LindiViewModel` to listen to.
+  - `viewModels`: A list of `LindiViewModel` objects to listen to.
+  - `listener`: A callback function that listen when the `viewModel` updates.
   - `builder`: A function that rebuilds the UI with the updated state.

-### `LindiMultiBuilder`

-- Listens to multiple `LindiViewModel` instances.
-- Parameters:
-  - `viewModels`: A list of `LindiViewModel` objects to listen to.
-  - `builder`: A function that rebuilds the UI with the updated states.

 ### `LindiInjector`